Haccha Hasiru for a Greener Future

 Baduku Centre for Livelihoods Learning offers programmes that empower young people to enter professions that are critical to environmental sustainability.

-In the past, we have conducted courses on a short- term (there is an extra space) basis in different communities on themes of sustainability.
+In the past, we have conducted courses on a short- term basis in different communities on themes of sustainability.
 In 2009, we conducted a course for the Iruliga tribes and local youth in Ramnagara, to promote entrepreneurship among the tribal communities.